koodikulma-fi/data-signals/README.md

 ---

-### Selector: createDataPicker
+### library: createDataSource

-- `createDataPicker` always receives `(...args)` and uses an extractor function to produce final arguments for the producer callback.
+- `createDataSource` always receives `(...args)` and uses an extractor function to produce final arguments for the producer callback.
 - The producer is triggered if the argument count or any argument value has changed: `newArgs.some((v, i) !== oldArgs[i])`.
+- The level of comparison can be customized by the optional 3rd argument.
-- When used, the picker can receive multiple arguments, but in practice most often a single argument is given, eg. an immutable data state of a context or such.
+- When used, the data source can receive multiple arguments, but most often a single argument is given, say, an immutable data state of a context.

 ```typescript